 Question No. 3: How Much Experience Do You Have?

-While a CFP® must have at least three years of experience, the anecdotal “sweet spot” is about 10 years in the trenches, (or in Sarasota, swamps!) unless the individual is part of a larger team.
+While a CFP® must have at least three years of experience, the anecdotal “sweet spot” is about 10 years in the trenches, (or for a Sarasota financial advisor, swamps!) unless the individual is part of a larger team.
 It could be argued, however, that 15 is a more significant marker.

 The great financial crisis of 2007-2008, also called the subprime mortgage crisis, was triggered by the severe contraction of liquidity in global financial markets that originated in the United States as a result of the collapse of the U.S. housing market.
 It threatened to destroy the international financial system; caused the failure (or near-failure) of several major investment and commercial banks, mortgage lenders, insurance companies, and savings and loan associations, and precipitated the Great Recession of 2007-2009.⁸